gonzalodelgado/uzebox-paul/branches/tools/LePlatz/readme.txt

 /***** Change Log *****/

-Platz 1.1.0
+LePlatz 1.1.0
+- All valid slice sizes now supported.
+- Slice canvas background color configurable through "Edit->Canvas Bg Color" menu.
 - Compatible with v1.0 and v1.1 project files. v1.0 files will be converted to v1.1 files upon saving.
 - Added find/replace dialog.
 This tool allows you to update previously set triggers/platform clear tiles/mutable classes/mutable bgs (src code defines) that may have changed their name in your code. v1.0 stored these as indexes into the source